50 big and small things worth getting rid of this spring

 Kids' things

-Yes, we know that it’s sad to part with the little things dear to your heart that you put on your baby, but he grew up from them a long time ago.
-If the clothes are in good condition, then give them to an orphanage, charity, or family in need.
-And if it is not in the best condition, then use it as soft rags or for needlework.
+We know it's sad to say goodbye to the things you once dressed your little one in, but he's grown out of them a long time ago.
+If the clothes are in good condition, donate them to an orphanage, a charity, or a family in need.
+And if it is not in the best shape, use it as soft cloths or for needlework.

 Old sheets

 Sheets that have been washed many times and have already served their purpose become literally transparent.
-Like old towels, it is better to take them to animal shelters for the needs of cats and dogs.
+Like old towels, they are best taken to animal shelters for the needs of cats and dogs.

 Promotional T-Shirts